iparsrc/redirector/README.md

 # redirector
-A simple extension for friends.
+A simple chrome extension for redirecting... for friends.

 ## How to add the extension to the google chrome
 First, clone the repository:
 ```
 git clone git@github.com:parsaakbari1209/redirector.git
 ```
-Second, go to the url below in google chrome:
+Second, go to the url below in the google chrome:
 ```
 chrome://extensions
 ```